 Members shall not communicate with the media (including the press) on Club matters without the prior approval of the Committee.

 (a)every member, Juniors and Senior Citizens excluded, must attend one working party in anyone year period as specified by the Committee, failing which he shall pay a levy as hereinafter provided.

 (b)the levy for non-attendance at a working party shall be such sum as may be determined by the members from time to time at an Annual General Meeting.

 (c)that a work party should last no longer than four hours.

 (a)every member will be liable to pay in full on or before 1st June of each year the appropriate annual subscription as determined by the members from time to time at an Annual General Meeting.

 (b)subscriptions shall not include trout fishing where permitted in the Club’s leases.

 (d)the subscription for disabled members shall be determined by the production of an EA Concessionary licence.
-A medical certificate may be required.

 A member may resign his membership at any time by notice in writing to the Honorary General Secretary, whereupon his membership shall cease forthwith.